Atarot: Second Intifada

 During the Second Intifada, the park and airport suffered from Palestinian attacks due to their proximity to Ramallah, leading to the closure of the airport.

 On February 27, 2000, a young Jewish Israeli businessman, Gadi Rejwan, who owned a factory in Atarot, was shot to death by one of his Arab workers.

-Industrial park
+Industrial zone

-Before the Intifada, the park housed over 200 companies including Coca-Cola, Mercedes-Benz, Israel Aircraft Industries, and many Arab-owned and joint enterprises.
+Before the Intifada, the zone housed over 200 companies including Coca-Cola, Mercedes-Benz, Israel Aircraft Industries, and many Arab-owned and joint enterprises.
 Some 4,000 people were employed prior to 2000, Arabs from Jerusalem and the West Bank comprising about two-thirds.

-With the ebbing of violence, the Atarot Industrial Park saw renewed activity, and several new companies moved in, aided by the new Highway 45's linking the park to the nearby Route 443 expressway to the Tel Aviv metropolitan area and Highway 50 (Begin Boulevard) to central Jerusalem.
-As of 2003, the park, which has surpassed Har Hotzvim to become the largest industrial park in Jerusalem, houses 160 factories in a variety of industries.
-The industrial park is managed by a non profit organisation, which successfully lobbied the Jerusalem Municipality for the right to handle security, previously carried out by private firms.
+With the ebbing of violence, the Atarot Industrial Zone saw renewed activity, and several new companies moved in, aided by the new Highway 45's linking the area to the nearby Route 443 expressway to the Tel Aviv metropolitan area and Highway 50 (Begin Boulevard) to central Jerusalem.
+As of 2003, the area, which has surpassed Har Hotzvim to become the largest industrial zone in Jerusalem, houses 160 factories in a variety of industries.
+The area is managed by a non profit organisation, which successfully lobbied the Jerusalem Municipality for the right to handle security, previously carried out by private firms.